Indigenous Faculty

 Dr Eduardo Jovel

-Associate Professor, Botanical Garden & Centre for Plant Research; Director, Indigenous Research Partnerships
+Associate Professor, Applied Biology; Director, Indigenous Research Partnerships

 Dr Jovel, whose traditional name is Itz Cohuatl, is an Indigenous scholar of Pipil and Mayan ancestry.
 His academic training includes Ethnobotany, Mycology, and Natural Products Chemistry.
 His research intersects with Indigenous Health and Wellness, Indigenous land-based Education, Gender, Research Ethics, and Indigenous food sovereignty.
 He is the founder and Director of xwc̓ic̓əsəm Garden at UBC Farm, focusing on restoring community leadership on self-determined land-based education and research, and, respectfully, mobilization of Indigenous knowledge.
 Dr. Jovel has worked with Indigenous people in Peru, Ecuador, the United States, New Zealand, Mexico, and Canada.